TeamLEGWORK/LEGWORK/docs/install.rst

             conda activate legwork

         Once within the environment, LEGWORK is available for installation on PyPI which lets you install the latest stable version using ``pip``.
-One last dependency is the schwimmbad package which is only available on PyPI not conda and therefore also needs to be brought in with ``pip``.
-So now to complete the installation just run
+So now to complete the installation just run the following and LEGWORK, as well as its dependencies, will be installed

         .. code-block:: bash

-            pip install schwimmbad legwork
+            pip install legwork

-        and you should be all set!
-Check out our `quickstart tutorial <notebooks/Quickstart.ipynb>`__ to learn some LEGWORK basics.

         .. tip::